 Jonathan Haidt Profile Photo

 Jonathan Haidt is a social psychologist at New York University’s Stern School of Business.
-He received his Ph.D. from the University of Pennsylvania in 1992, and taught for 16 years in the department of psychology at the University of Virginia.
+He received his Ph.D. from the University of Pennsylvania in 1992.

 Featured Videos